-In both Blitz and Rapid Chess, if the player asks from the Arbiter to see the score sheet, the clock should not be stopped.
+In both Blitz and Rapid Chess, if the player asks from the Arbiter to see the scoresheet, the clock should not be paused.

-- B.4 Otherwise, play shall be governed by the Rapid chess Laws as in Article A.2 and A.4. - B.5 The regulations of an event shall specify whether Article B.3 or Article B.4 shall apply for the entire event.
+- B.3 Otherwise, play shall be governed by the Rapid chess Laws as in Article A.2, A.3 and A.5. - B.4 The regulations of an event shall specify whether Article B.2 or Article B.3 shall apply for the entire event.

-Appendix C. Algebraic notation
+Appendix C. Algebraic Notation

 FIDE recognises for its own tournaments and matches only one system of notation, the Algebraic System, and recommends the use of this uniform chess notation also for chess literature and periodicals.
-Score sheets using a notation system other than algebraic may not be used as evidence in cases where normally the score sheet of a player is used for that purpose.
+Scoresheets using a notation system other than algebraic may not be used as evidence in cases where normally the scoresheet of a player is used for that purpose.
 An arbiter who observes that a player is using a notation system other than the algebraic should warn the player of this requirement.